-I: Scope of Application
+I. Scope of Application

-Jana Small Finance Bank Limited (the "Bank") (Formerly known as Janalakshmi Financial Services Limited), headquartered in Bangalore is engaged in providing a wide range of banking and financial services.
-Originally incorporated on July 24, 2006, the Company registered as a Non-Banking Financial Company (NBFC) with the Reserve Bank of India on March 4, 2008.
-The Company got classified as a NBFC-MFI effective from September 5, 2013.
-The Company became a public limited company under the provisions of Companies Act, 2013, with effect from August 10, 2015.
+Jana Small Finance Bank Limited (the "Bank") headquartered in Bangalore is engaged in providing a wide range of banking and financial services.
+Originally incorporated on July 24, 2006, the Company registered as a Non-Banking Financial Company (NBFC) on March 4, 2008, classified as a NBFC-MFI effective from September 5, 2013 and became a public limited company with effect from August 10, 2015.
+The Company converted itself into a Small Finance Bank with effect from March 28, 2018.
+The Bank has received scheduled status with effect from July 16, 2019.